The Best Hop Varieties To Grow Yourself

 - Hops marketed as “field grade” are generally at least 4 months old with a well established root system.

-- Hops not marked as field grade are generally picked from older stock and are generally larger, more mature plants of varying size.
+- Hops not marked as field grade are mostly picked from older stock and are generally larger, more mature plants of varying size.

 - “B” grade rhizomes might be small, have minor cuts or have less growth nodes than normal.
 We suggest you plant more than one of these per hole.

 Some varieties are more heat-resistant than others, and some are more susceptible to molds, diseases and pests.
-However, hops are generally hardy once established for a few years in the ground.
+However, hops are typically hardy once established for a few years in the ground.

 Location, Location, Location